-CU-People is a suite of data management applications within a single system that stores basic information about the university’s constituents, however they interact with us.
-CU-People also keeps track of all of the different university systems that store data about a person and helps these systems work together to identify individuals.
+CU People is a suite of data management applications within a single system that stores basic information about the university’s constituents, however they interact with us.
+CU People also keeps track of all the different university systems that store data about a person and help these systems work together to identify individuals.

-CU-People enables sharing of data between multiple source systems (where appropriate) and can make decisions about the “best” value for certain data based on set rules (refer to Image 1: CU-People Systems Diagram).
-CU’s Data Management Groups help make the sounds business decisions that set the rules for data matching.
+CU People enables sharing of data between multiple source systems (where appropriate) and can make decisions about the “best” value for specific data based on set rules (refer to Image 1: CU People Systems Diagram).
+CU’s Data Management Groups help make sound business decisions that set the rules for data matching.

 Objectives: